Work Market 2025: AI, WorkMarket, and Hiring Trends

 Recognition and Industry Standing

-Upon acquiring the company, ADP praised WorkMarket as a “leading cloud-based workforce management solution provider” and a “proven expert in freelancer management.”
+Upon acquiring the company, ADP praised WorkMarket as a “leading cloud based workforce management solution provider” and a “proven expert in freelancer management.”
 This endorsement solidified its reputation as a pioneer in the space.

 The platform’s credibility is also reflected in its diverse client base, which includes everything from small businesses to global Fortune 500 enterprises.
 On the software review site G2, WorkMarket holds a 4.2 out of 5 star rating from business users who praise its utility for managing on demand talent.
 With the acquisition, ADP became the only major Human Capital Management (HCM) provider at the time to offer a single, integrated system for managing both employees and contingent workers.